-The show starts out on a high note with a character dive into Phylis Schlafly, the Illinois housewife who galvanized conservative women against the largely non-controversial ERA.
-Played by Cate Blanchett, the first episode is surprisingly devoted to sympathizing the character.
-Her political ambitions, hurt by being a woman and the pressures of being a mother of six, have left her without many options to pursue her goals.
-This set up and explanation for why she goes after the ERA succeeds in making her decisions understandable, albeit infuriating.
+The show starts on a high note with a character dive into Phylis Schlafly, the Illinois housewife who galvanized conservative women against the largely non-controversial ERA.
+Played by Cate Blanchett, Phylis is portrayed as a largely sympathetic character throughout the first episode.
+Her political ambitions, hurt by her gender and the pressures of being a mother of six, have left her without many options to pursue her goals.
+This setup and explanation for why she goes after the ERA succeeds in making her decisions understandable, albeit infuriating.

-And boy, is she a force to be reckoned with.
-The remarkable way she inspires the anti-feminist movement using fear of change would make Donald Trump proud, while her arguments full of unrelenting confidence and devoid of fact would give Kellyanne Conway a run for her money.
-Schlafly’s history as a brilliant grassroots organizer makes it impossible not to have a shred of respect towards her ability to unite a counter-movement.
+The way she inspires the anti-feminist movement using fear of change would make Donald Trump proud, while her arguments full of unrelenting confidence and devoid of fact would give Kellyanne Conway a run for her money.
+Schlafly’s history as a brilliant grassroots organizer makes it impossible not to have a shred of respect for her ability to unite a counter-movement.
 Blanchett nails the performance, making you fully aware of just how persuasive this woman was to her fellow housewives.

-The expanding of the show into the feminist movement and the various key members also helps elevate the show and broaden the message.
-The dynamics between the different women at the heart of this movement, as well as the various reasons each are in this fight, is compelling in and of itself.
-Rose Bryne takes a wonderfully dramatic turn as Gloria Steinam and Uzo Aduba shows she’s more than her OITNB character as Shirley Chrisholm.
-Aduba, in particular, shines as the first female candidate for president, providing a much overdue spotlight on the game changing figure.
+The expansion of the show into the feminist movement and its various key members also helps elevate the show.
+The dynamics between the different women at the heart of this movement, as well as the various reasons each is in this fight, is compelling in and of itself.
+Rose Byrne takes a wonderfully dramatic turn as Gloria Steinem and Uzo Aduba shows she’s more than her OITNB character as Shirley Chisholm.
+Aduba, in particular, shines as the first female candidate for president, providing a much overdue spotlight on the game-changing figure.

 Perhaps the most beneficial takeaway from the show is an insight into what women went through in the 1970s to get where we are now.
 There is an emphasis on what has changed, as well as what has not.
-It gives perspective into a constant fight, at one of the most important points in its history.
+It gives perspective into a constant fight through one of the most important moments in its history.